Free interactive D&D 5e SRD stat block

 How to run Giant Frog

+The giant frog is a setup creature: it appears in twos and threes around a swamp encounter, biting at the party's ankles while the actual threat develops behind it.
 Open from concealment.
-With Stealth +4 against most low-level passive Perceptions, the frog is a hummock of moss until someone steps within five feet.
-Since the SRD entry lists no attack, set a generic bite before play (1d6 or so based on the size you're picturing) and tell your players the number you're using.
-The real value of the frog is occupying a melee fighter in chest-deep water while the party's casters lose Concentration to the splash and the dark.
+With Stealth plus 4 against most low-level passive Perceptions, the frog is a hummock of moss until someone steps within five feet.
+The real value is occupying a melee fighter in chest-deep water while the party's casters lose Concentration to the splash and the dark.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.